Project Manager (f/m/x)

 Even though English is our official company language, informal office conversation can sometimes happen in German.
 People will readily switch to English when you get involved.
 Communication with external partners is almost exclusively in English.

-We understand the above can feel like a tall order.
-And though we are deeply committed to learning and growing together, we feel it necessary to say this role doesn’t only ask for skills, it asks for confidence.
+Some of the above is written from a perspective of looking ahead at your future responsibilities and growing into this role.
+We are committed to support and facilitate this growth - If you bring eagerness and diligence.
 Add a healthy but not overbearing dose of self-reflection and any team should consider itself lucky to have you.
-And if anything about us spoke to you, we’d love to be that team!
+And if anything you learned about us spoke to you, we’d love to be that team!

 Compensation & perks

-On top of that, we offer the following perks:
+On top of your salary, we offer the following perks:

 Ready for applying?